nicklafferty/craftycody/content/crafts/diy-more-doors-for-the-ikea-kallax.md

 These doors will be a little bigger than the ones I made for my tv stand.
 Basically what I'll be doing is doubling the size of each door and only adding two to the kallax instead of four.

 This project should go even faster than my last one since there will be less cutting and I kind of know what I'm doing now.
+I think the hardest part will be finding cabinet pulls I like.